 - Wildlife and natural areas for public enjoyment

 - Improving recreational experiences in state parks and forests

 - Community green spaces, whether for aesthetics, recreation, historic battlefield preservation, flood prevention, community identify, or other conservation purposes.

-- Establish Pennsylvania as #1 in the nation for trails.
-The Keystone Fund has helped communities acquire land and easements to develop 25,000 miles of land and water trails including the longest multi-use, multi-state trail in the nation — the Great Allegheny Passage
+- Establish Pennsylvania as a national leader in trails.
+The Keystone Fund has helped communities acquire land and easements to develop thousands of miles of land and water trails

 *Together with other funding streams that fall under the Pennsylvania Department of Conservation and Natural Resources Community Conservation Partnerships Program.